JoseBarreiros/BTW_SandpileSimulation/README.md

 Files:

-sandpile_jb.py:    Plot an png image of the sandpile in each time step. sandpile_jb_v2.py: Export a csv file containing data of the number of grains dropped in each avalanche to further build an histogram.
+sandpile_jb.py:    Plot an png image of the sandpile in each time step as in BTW,1987. sandpile_jb_pattern.py:    Plot an png image of the sandpile in each time step to evidence the pattern formation.
+One grain is dropped every step in the center of the plane. sandpile_jb_v2.py: Export a csv file containing data of the number of grains dropped in each avalanche to further build an histogram.

 Results: